mlcommons/ck/docs/mlperf/inference/bert/tutorial.md

 Congratulations, you can now play with this benchmark using the unified CM commands!

-Note that even if did not install all the above dependencies manually, the below command will automatically install all the necessary dependencies (you just need to specify that you use GCC and 500 images).
+Note that even if did not install all the above dependencies manually, the below command will automatically install all the necessary dependencies.

-You can check it by cleaning the CM cache and executing this command again (it will take around ~10 minutes depending on the speed of your system and the Internet connection):
+You can check it by cleaning the CM cache and executing this command again

 ```bash
 cm rm cache -f